Raising Children Network: History

 “in essence an interactive documentary for parents & carers, allowing them to explore and engage with information about parenting that enables the active construction of knowledge.”

-The Raising Children website won the AIMIA award for the Best Non-profit & Government category with judges commending the site’s innovative features:
+The Raising Children website received the AIMIA award in the Best Non-profit & Government category, earning praise from judges for the site's innovative features:

 “The pop-up glossary terms are a fantastic solution to get information quickly and effectively to the user without sending them to a whole different page, and Make a Book is an invaluable function for tired parents to be able to refer back to without logging on.”

 The Raising Children website also won the NetGuide Australian Web Awards Best Parenting Website and took home their highest honour, 2007 Site of the Year as well.
 According to NetGuide, RCN “takes a huge topic — parenting — and presents masses of useful and reliable information in a well-designed site that’s a delight to visit”.

-In 2009, the Australian Government announced funding for the Raising Children website to extend the parenting content to include parenting adolescents and teenagers up to 16 years of age, which will be available in 2010.
+In 2009, the Australian Government announced funding for the Raising Children website to extend the parenting content to include parenting adolescents and teenagers up to 16 years of age, which became available in 2010.

 In 2017, the website claimed a total of over 14 million visitors.